zerodha/kaf-relay/README.md

 ## Relay

-Relay is a program designed to forward topics from one Kafka cluster to another Kafka cluster.
+Relay is a program designed to replicate messages on topics from one Kafka cluster to another Kafka cluster.

 ### Features